mykullllll/smart-walker/README.md

 # Overview
 The Smart Walker is an autonomous rehabilitation device used to help patients with dementia or other gait disabilities learn how to walk again.
-Our system is designed to be Assist as Needed (AAN) which means the user has full control of how the walker moves unless our system decides it needs intervene.

-The current control system uses force torque sensors to measure conscious intent of the user during walking in order to walk with the patient without exerting much force to move the walker.
+The current control system uses force torque sensors to measure conscious intent of the user during walking in order to walk with the patient without exerting much energy to move the walker.
 While this is useful, having a control system that only looks at the force being applied to the handles isn’t an accurate depiction of the user's actual intent since it’s not taking into account the users legs.
 In order to fix this problem with relatively cheap components, I've added a feed forward + feedback control system using a 2D RPLidar A1M8-R6 to perceive the users legs and an AK-10-9 V2.0 motor with magnetic encoders to control the wheels.

 # Objectives
 The objectives of this project: